iAmMe27/WoD/CommonIssues.md

 If you have ensured all of the above is right, try lowering settings in BethINI, [following this guide in the modifications channel on the Discord.](https://discord.com/channels/719714673431150627/1095988679463424000/1096709202052915250)

 ## Gameplay

+### I was gagged, now my voice is muffled after taking it off
+If your character's voice is still muffled after taking off a gag, run this in the console:

+`player.setvoicetype 00018DF7`
+    for the female player voice.

+`player.setvoicetype 00018DF4`
+    for the male player voice.

 ### Can I play the vanilla intro?
 No. It sucks and the game has been out since 2015.
 If you haven't played it by now, there are other ways to play it.